smeisler/Meisler_Reading_FBA/README.md

 ## 2) Run automated QC and first-level manual QC.
 Determine which subjects define population template
 - Before beginning, save your HBN phenotypic data as `HBN_query.csv` and place it in your BIDS code directory.
-- Run through Jupyter notebooks 1-3.
+- Run through Jupyter notebook 1.
 Read the comments in the notebook for notes and directions.

 ## 3) Begin Fixel Based Analysis Pipeline (up until manual QC is required again)
 - Update fields in `config` file to match your needs.
 These paths and softwares are used in FBA analyses.